CyberRedPanda/SlackBot/README.md

                print("Hey Boss, I " + item + " let me know if you have any questions!")
   - The second function does the same as above, currently it is set up for links, but can be anything.
   - The third function just posts items in a list (currently links, but you can change that)
   - You'll also need to hardcode in your sudo password if you want your computer to shut down afterward.
-YES I KNOW IT'S A BAD IDEA TO HARDCODE YOUR PASSWORD, if you don't want to do that, just put it in a file and read the file, or set it so that you don't need sudo permissions to shut down (if your IT department allows this).
+YES I KNOW IT'S A BAD IDEA TO HARDCODE YOUR PASSWORD, if you don't want to do that, just put it in a file and read the file, or set it so that you don't need sudo permissions to shut down (if your IT department allows this), or, just shut down your computer yourself.
   - Don't forget to set the timer in the "main()" function.
-It runs on militar time, so hour=17, minute=5 means 5:05 PM.
+It runs on military time, so hour=17, minute=5 means 5:05 PM.